-The candidate gives a presentation, which they will have prepared in advance, lasting about three minutes, on a specific topic taken from one of the topic areas listed in section 3.
+The candidate gives a presentation, lasting about three minutes, on a specific topic taken from one of the topic areas listed in Section 5.

 The presentation must demonstrate the candidate's knowledge of the contemporary society or cultural heritage of a country where the target language is spoken.
-Candidates who do not do this will have their mark for Content/Presentation halved (see section 6, Mark Schemes).
+Candidates who do not do this will have their mark for Content/Presentation halved (see Section 8, Mark Schemes).
 There must not be a close relationship between the subject matter of the presentation and the texts studied for Component 4.
-Centres wanting further advice on acceptable subject matter should contact the Cambridge International Languages Group.
+Centres wanting further advice on acceptable subject matter should contact the Cambridge Languages Group.